Our Signature Look

 While many breed for ribbons, we breed for companionship.

-We will not and do not condone inbreeding nor will we sacrifice health for “standards.”
+We will not and do not condone inbreeding nor will we sacrifice health for “show standards.”

 Traditional Look vs. Peke-Faced Persians

 Many people say they see a consistent “look” in our kitties quite different than other Persian cat breeders and that they “love the look!!”.
 There are two distinct facial structures in the Persian cat world.
 One is the Traditional Persians.
 These fabulous felines are the closest to what the original Persians looked like when they first made their debut in the world.
 The muzzle is bred outward, allowing for proper sinus passages and easier breathing.
 Some breeders have renamed them “Dollface Persians,” and they are the type we primarily work with.
 Due to the more natural facial structure, our Persian kittens experience less tear duct drainage and significantly less staining around the eyes.
 Our kittens also have fewer issues regarding upper respiratory problems such as infection.
-The kittens with the traditional look have fewer troubles with health issues, which means fewer vet bills.
-This is sure to give you less heartache and fewer headaches.
+The kittens with the traditional look have far fewer health issues, which means fewer vet bills.
+This is sure to give you less heartache and headaches.
 Our mother cats can labor and bring their new babies into the world safely due to the ability to breathe more easily.
 It is heartbreaking to hear a kitty that is struggling to breathe.
-Our cats and kittens have more of a profile too!